splunk/cloud-datamodel-security-research/README.md

 Method 1:

-1. Download the .spl package and install as a normal app.
+1. Download the .tgz package and install as a normal app.
 2. It may be necessary to move props.conf, tags.conf, and eventtypes.conf from the app default directory to the local directory.
-(If it doesn't already exist, create one at the same level as the default directory.)
+If it doesn't already exist, create one at the same level as the default directory.

 Method 2: